joincivil/recruitment-backend-go/README.md

     * The diff data output must be a human readable JSON payload.
     * The diff data output must match the diff requirements above.

+Some suggested stubs that need implementation are marked by TODOs.

 ## How to submit your work

-1. Feel free to add any notes or things you would like us to know about in `NOTES.txt`
+1. Feel free to add any notes or things you would like us to know about in `NOTES.txt`.
+Optionally, leave any feedback on the project itself as we are always looking to improve our interview process.
 2. Zip or tar this entire directory into a file named `<your name>-<role applied for>.{zip|tar}`.
 3. Email the file to `codetest@joincivil.com` with the subject `<your name> - <role applied for>`.